ionic-team/ionic-site/docs/angularjs/controllers/side-menu/index.md

 </ion-side-menus>
 ```

-The center content tag can be any element, but it must have the `side-menu-content` attribute or class directive.
+The center content tag can be any element, but it must have the `ion-side-menu-content` attribute or class directive.

 Like all Ionic controllers, the Side Menu exposes one object for all child scopes that use prototypal inheritance (i.e. all besides isolated scopes).